FLHDE/freelancer-hd-edition/README.md

 # Freelancer: HD Edition
 Freelancer: HD Edition is a modpack that aims to improve every visual and aural aspect of the game Freelancer (2003) while keeping the look and feel as close to vanilla as possible.
+It also serves as an all-in-one package for players so they don't have to worry about installing countless other patches and HD mods.

 ## Credits
 * BC46 - Many general spelling and name fixes, maximized draw distances addon